anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 All playoff games must be played to completion.
 If a playoff game is suspended for any reason, the game must be finished at a later date declared by the president.
 This game is declared suspended, and regardless of what inning or circumstance, the game will be continued from the point in the game when it was suspended.
 The “Slaughter Rule” is applicable for the playoffs (see [Regulation Games](#regulation-games)).

 ## Sportsmanship and Prohibited Conduct
 All League members are expected to engage in a sportsmanlike and mutually respectful behavior.
-Any manager or the chief umpire may request that the rules and competition committee review the specific actions of another player, coach, manager or team.
+Any Manager or the chief umpire may request that the rules and competition committee review the specific actions of another player, coach, Manager or team.
 The rules and competition committee shall review, and in its discretion, determine the appropriate disciplinary action to be taken, if any.
 Disciplinary actions include a written warning, fines, temporary suspension, and banishment from the League.
 The committee should take under consideration repeat offenses.
 The president shall enforce any discipline determined by the committee.

 ### Fighting
 Fighting or any physical altercation shall not be tolerated in the League.
-Players cannot leave the bench or their positions during a fight for any reason; the managers, the on-the-field coaches and umpire(s) shall be responsible for restoring order.
+Players cannot leave the bench or their positions during a fight for any reason; the Managers, the on-the-field coaches and umpire(s) shall be responsible for restoring order.
 Specific penalties for violations are listed below.

 1. Any player who instigates or initiates an on-field fight shall be fined and suspended from league play for no less than one season
 1. Any player or coach who participates in a fight shall be suspended for three games and fined $50.00.